pozi/PoziConnectConfig/~Shared/SQL/readme.md

 Note: the use of the terminology 'non-secondary' when referring to council addresses is based on the assumption that all council addresses are "primary" _unless otherwise stated_.
 For any council property systems that can handle and correctly identify addresses as being secondary, the `is_primary` field of the affected records will be populated with an 'N' value.

+Developer notes:

+* still to add functionality to update addresses for propnums that are flogged for P or A edits

 ## Edit Code ‘B’

 DEPI: